Aantrreksh/sql-query/sqlref/sql_reference.md

 Use alter table to add new columns to the schema of a catalog table.

 Adding columns to the schema has no effect on the objects in {{site.data.keyword.cos_short}} for the table.
-If some or all of these objects do not contain a column, vaules for the corresponding rows are treated as NULL.
-You can add new objects to the table location (for non-partitioned tables) or new partitions (for partitioned tables) that contain the new columns, to evolve the table schema.
+If some or all of these objects do not contain a column, values for the corresponding rows are treated as NULL.
+You can add new objects to the table location (for nonpartitioned tables) or new partitions (for partitioned tables) that contain the new columns to evolve the table schema.

 ```sql
 -- create a partitioned sample table in PARQUET format